 When you’re done, you can choose your next gig through the Career panel and start the whole process over again.

 Actor Career Levels

-Like most careers, the acting career offers bonuses every time you are promoted.
+Like most careers, the actor career offers bonuses every time you are promoted.
 As a gig-based career, there is no regular schedule.
 Pay is per gig and varies; there is no set daily rate for each level.

 Becoming an Established Name

 As your fame grows, you’ll gain perks that can help you with your acting career.
 The most useful of these is the Established Name perk.
 This perk allows you to completely bypass the audition stage and go straight to gigs.
 It also allows you to skip the hair and makeup and wardrobe steps, which is great since they are normally required for every single performance.
 There are a lot of other perks that you can gain through fame, but this is the only one that offers direct benefits for an actor.

 To unlock this trait, you’ll first need to take the Noticeable and CelebuSerum perks.
 You’ll also need to be a three-star celebrity.
 To view your current fame level, go to your Simology panel (hotkey Y) and scroll down to the Public Image section.
 Click on the star to open the Fame Info panel and select “Perks.”